ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230900 Instrumentation and Control for HVAC.md

     1. c/o Setpoint Systems Corporation
     1. 2680 S. Platte River Drive
    1. Denver, Colorado 80223
-1. MATERIALS**
+1. MATERIALS*	1.
+General:

-## General

-:
       1. Furnish and install a complete control system consisting of an Energy Monitoring and Control System (EMCS).
    1. The control system shall be complete in all respects including labor, materials, equipment, and services necessary, and shall be installed by personnel regularly employed by the manufacturer.
    1. All automation and control components shall be integrated into a distributed network system communicating over a nonproprietary local area network.
    1. This system shall consist of field Stand-alone Direct Digital Controllers (DDC), Smart Local DDCs, and multiple Personal Computer (PC) based operator workstations.
-Firmware and software shall match existing NREL system unless approved by NREL.
+Firmware and software shall match existing Owner system unless approved by Owner.
    1. The communication between major system components shall be Ethernet.
 Any communication lines that are between building, exposed outdoors or underground shall be fiber optics with conversion to Ethernet inside the buildings.
    1. The EMCS shall consist of the following items:
       1. Stand-alone DDC panels.